Saumyasingh99/Motor-Insurance-Claims-Analytics/README.md

 ## 2️⃣ Introduction of claims

-Overview of motor insurance claim information with interactive visuals and key performance indicators.
+Provides an overview of motor insurance claims using interactive KPIs and business visuals.

 ![Introduction of claims](Screenshots/Introduction_of_claims.png)